Environment Variable Management: Tips & Best Practices

 Generate comprehensive schemas automatically from existing .env files:

-# Generate schema with type inference and documentation
+# Generate schema with type inference

 npx env-sentinel init